polarlabs/osquery-rust/osquery-rust/README.md

 # Roadmap

-:pencil: An extension might provide multiple plugins.
+📝 An extension might provide multiple plugins.
 Not sure, how to do this with `osquery-rust`.

-:pencil: Today, `osquery-rust` is limited to table plugins.
+📝 Today, `osquery-rust` is limited to table plugins.
 Osquery knows other plugins as well, such as config and logger.

-:pencil: Rethink API and align with Rust API Guidelines.
+📝 Rethink API and align with Rust API Guidelines.

-:pencil: Improve documentation and provide a tutorial.
+📝 Improve documentation and provide a tutorial.

-:heavy_check_mark: Publish a first example.
+✅ Publish a first example.

-:heavy_check_mark: Publish a working version of `osquery-rust` on crates.io based PR merged into thrift 0.17.
+✅ Publish a working version of `osquery-rust` on crates.io based PR merged into thrift 0.17.

-:heavy_check_mark: MVP, communicates with Osquery via socket and provides a table with data from /proc/meminfo.
+✅ MVP, communicates with Osquery via socket and provides a table with data from /proc/meminfo.

-:heavy_check_mark: Done: PR to Thrift to contribute the support for unix domain sockets to upstream.
+✅ PR to Thrift to contribute the support for unix domain sockets to upstream.
 This was a preliminary to this project.

 # Naming of this crate